In the Rainbow

 - Armstrong & Arthur Charitable Trust for Lesbians

 - LILAC - Wellington's lesbian library.
-It has a page of links to lesbian full-text titles on the web, and a catalogue on the web.
+It has a page of links to lesbian full-text titles on the web, and an online catalogue.

-- Jean Kahui - Lesbian art and accommodation available at Waikanae; studio visits welcome by arrangement
+- Jean Kahui - Lesbian art at Waikanae; studio visits welcome by arrangement

 - Tomboi Comedy - the bois are on the web - with links to their pieces on YouTube, Facebook and Twitter